ucl-casa-ce/pi-cloud/README.md

 ## Prerequisites:

-Familiarity with Raspberry Pi and Linux administration.An SSH client for connecting to the Raspberry Pi nodes.
+- Familiarity with Raspberry Pi and Linux administration.
+- An SSH client for connecting to the Raspberry Pi nodes.

 ## Deployment Steps